Migraine

 Aura: Temporary neurological symptoms, including visual flashes or tingling sensations.

-Attack: The main phase of head pain and associated symptoms.
+Attack: The main phase of headache pain and associated symptoms.

 Postdrome: The recovery period, often marked by exhaustion or mental fog.